DevAnamTales/bookFinder/README.md

 ```http
 node generateTestData.js
 ```
-´You will be prompt with question:
+You will be ´prompt´ with a question:
 Enter the amount of test data (number): 50
-If you enter 50 in above example, it will create 50 users, authers and books in the mongoDB with reference.´
+If you enter 50 in above example, it will create 50 users, authers and books in the mongoDB with reference.

 ## Overview: